Receipt Paper: Why It Fades and How to Restore It?

-For consumers, keeping receipts for small purchases may not make a lot of sense.
+For consumers, keeping receipt paper for small purchases may not make a lot of sense.
 For business owners, on the other hand, filing sales receipts can save tons of money and time down the road.

-Whether you’re an entrepreneur or a consumer, holding onto receipts is vital for reasons other than taxes: claim rebates, protection against unauthorized charges, extended warranty, or item returns.
-But as you know, texts on thermal paper receipts fade.
-And when they do, it could mean a problem, particularly if it involves the tax man.
+Whether you’re an entrepreneur or a consumer, holding onto receipt paper is vital for reasons other than taxes: claim rebates, protection against unauthorized charges, extended warranty, or item returns.
+But as you know, texts on receipt paper fade.
+And when they do, it could mean a problem, particularly if it involves the taxman.
+(If you want to know how to keep receipt paper from fading, check this article.)

 But, don’t worry.
 Even if your thermal receipts fade, there are ways you can restore them.

 Restoring a faded thermal paper is quite simple.
-Here are two ways to do so.
+Here are 3 ways to do so.

 Assuming that the paper’s surface is still white (not yellowish, brownish or blackish), scan the receipt just as you would a colored photo.
 Open the image in a photo editing software, like Adobe Photoshop, and make a negative of it by adjusting certain image settings.
 You should find these options in the tools provided in the software.